Milwaukee M12 FUEL 1/2″ Drill/Driver vs Milwaukee M18 FUEL 1/2″ Drill/Driver: Head-to-Head Comparison

 Quick Verdict

-Choose the Milwaukee M18 FUEL 2903-20 if you prefer maximum torque and power for heavy-duty tasks.
+Choose the Milwaukee M18 FUEL 2903-20 if you do heavy drilling, structural work, or need maximum torque and runtime for demanding applications.

 Spec-by-Spec Comparison